danchoi/hush/README.markdown

 * OS X Snow Leopard or Lion
 * a web browser or Hulu Desktop for Mac

-* Hush does not work with Safari on OS X Lion
+**Note**: Hush does not work with Safari on OS X Lion.
+Please use Chrome, Firefox, or Hulu Desktop instead.

 Hush is free and [open source](https://github.com/danchoi/hush)!